Food Processor vs. Food Chopper: What's the Difference?

-Some people may tell you just to learn how to use a knife, and you won't need all those gadgets, and I can see truth in that, but food processors are simple and fast ways to prepare produce and are generally handy tools for healthy home cooking.
+Some people may tell you to just learn how to use a knife and you won't need all those gadgets, and I can see the truth in that.
+However, food processors are simple and fast ways to prepare produce and are generally handy tools for healthy home cooking.

 Here's a quick comparison of food processors versus food choppers and how to use them.

 - Best For: Kneading, chopping, shredding, slicing, grinding, grating, pureeing

 - Not Good For: Fluids and creamy substances (smoothies, etc.)

 Although big and bulky, my old food processor is still going strong and quickly gets me through the weekly load of veggies.
 Food processors are extremely versatile and can quickly grind, shred, chop, slice, and puree almost any kind of food.

 A food processor uses disks and interchangeable blades instead of a fixed blade, making it capable of doing a variety of tasks.
 The normal functions of a food processor are: